ttlion/sdtDBN/README.md

 To get the estimated trajectories, the user needs to define the maximum timestep in the argument **-t**.

-The user can also use the argument **-infFmt** to specify how the values of the nodes are determined from the probability distributions.
+The user can also use the argument **-infFmt** to specify how the values of the nodes are determined from the probability distributions:
-  - If using **-infFmt mostProb**, the values selected for each node are always the most probable ones, given the observations of each subject.
+  - If using **-infFmt mostProb**, the values selected for each node are always the most probable ones, given the observations of each subject;
   - Otherwise, the values are randomly sampled according to the probability distribution of each node, given the observations of each subject.

 For example, if the user wants to determine the most probable trajectory of all attributes until **timestep 5**, the following command can be inserted: